mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-08-short-read-qc.md

 cd ~/short-read-qc
 ```

 >If you are part of our 2023 cohort, we should have the sequencing data from what we did earlier in the week.
+See `~/shared-team/week2/sequence-data/`

 **You should run tools on our sequenced data as described below and also [Kraken2 to figure out what we sequenced]({{site.baseurl}}/modules/sequencing/read-classification/)**